2019 Weekly Programming

 Saturday, May 26 - Memorial Day Weekend Community Work Party - The Wrangell Mountains Center invites neighbors, alumni, and other volunteers to join us anytime from 10am-4pm during our facility and garden work party.
 Swing by for a few minutes or a few hours.
 There will be plenty of opportunities for some laughs, meals, and old fashioned manual labor directed toward a good cause.
 Open to anyone and everyone looking for a good time at the Old Hardware Store and Porphyry Place!

-Saturday, June 15- Community Meditation Day- with Michelle Latvala from Spirit Rock Meditation Center.
-Come for a day of meditation and mindfulness practices, grounded in the wilderness surrounding us and Buddhist teachings.
-Beginners/all levels are welcome.
-Meet at Porphyry place from 10am-4pm, indoor/outdoor, weather permitting.
+Saturday, June 15- Community Meditation Day, Porphyry Place, downtown McCarthy- with Michelle Latvala from Spirit Rock Meditation Center.
+Come for a day of meditation and mindfulness practices, grounded in the wilderness surrounding us and the Buddhist teachings.
+Beginners/all levels are welcome!
+Meet at Porphyry place from 10am-4pm, light hot yummy lunch included provided by Wrangell Mountain Center.
+Chairs and some sitting props are available; if you have a meditation cushion, you are welcome to bring it.
+Dress comfortably as we will be offering a mix of sitting and walking meditation throughout the day, indoor and outdoor.
+Sliding scale donations requested to cover WMC operational costs: $ 10-15 for members, $ 15-20 for non members.

 Tuesday, June 25- Sustainable Agriculture and Composting Workshop-with Arlene Rosenkrans - Learn about sustainable agriculture and how to grow crops organically for your climate.Discover how to create a successful garden plan, learn about soil health, water management, pest/disease control as well as seed propagation and transplanting,